pixelnest/pixelnest.github.io/work/bulletml-for-unity/pattern-file/index.md

   </action>
 </repeat>
 ```
-A *for* loop: do the nested action a given number of *times*.

 It is as simple as it seems.
-You can only define one action in the repeat node (but an action can be made of multiple actions).
+You can only define _one action_ in the repeat node (but an action can be made of multiple actions).

-Try to repeat the example we saw previously
+The pattern below repeats the example we saw previously:

 ```xml
 <?xml version="1.0" ?>